Meteoric is the only way to describe Tom Curry’s rise through the ranks. A hard as nails openside flanker, Curry is versatile across the back row.

-Curry made his professional debut against Scarlets on the 15th October 2016 in the European Champions Cup, becoming the fourth-youngest English player and youngest Sale Sharks player to have played in the competition.
+Curry made his professional debut against Scarlets on the 15th of October 2016 in the European Champions Cup, becoming (at the time) the fourth-youngest English player and youngest Sale Sharks player to have played in the competition.

 In the 2017 season, him and his brother became only the fourth set of twins to play side-by-side in the Premiership.
 Tom also became the youngest player ever to score a try in the Premiership when he touched down at Bristol before signing a 5-year deal with the Sale in February 2017.